sharett/hotline/README.md

 The broadcast interface supports sending, importing and removing numbers.
 When importing numbers, each one is sent a welcome message with instructions about how to stop receiving texts.

-The hotline interface supports viewing active staff (those signed up to receive calls), viewing call/text logs and language information, sending texts and placing phone calls.
+The hotline interface supports viewing and editing active staff (those signed up to receive calls), viewing call/text logs and language information, sending texts and placing phone calls.
 You can also mark texts and voicemails as responded to or not.
-All editing of the volunteers information and times they are accepting calls is done by editing the database directly.

 ## Hotline flow